10. The Next-to-Last Days

 Let’s look at another bit of end-time technology: “And power was given to them over a fourth of the earth, to kill with sword, with hunger, with death, and by the beasts of the earth.”
 (Revelation 6:8) This doesn’t necessarily mean they were going out with packs of trained man-eating Rottweilers.
 “Beast” here is the Greek therion, a diminutive form of thera, a wild, dangerous animal.
 If I recall correctly, Robert Hooke, upon first viewing bacteria in a microscope in 1665, called them “cavorting beasties.”
 Yep.
 Biological warfare.
 Coming soon to a world near you.
 Making matters worse is mankind’s proven inability to develop vaccines and antibiotics that can effectively deal with biowarfare attacks.
 The problem?
 Once loose, the “beasties” can mutate at the drop of a hat.
 Once Pandora’s box has been opened, it may be impossible to close again.

 How about, “He causes all, both small and great, rich and poor, free and slave, to receive a mark on their right hand or on their foreheads, and that no one may buy or sell except one who has the mark or the name of the beast, or the number of his name.”
 (Revelation 13:16-17) The “mark of the beast” has caused unending speculation over the centuries.
 But three technological developments from the late twentieth century make the logistics of it eminently doable.
 First, a universal debit/credit system is a technical possibility today.
 All it would take to record and manage the identities and financial profiles of virtually every man, woman, and child on the face of the earth is the will (and political clout) to do it.
-The latest high-speed computers are easily fast enough to handle the load—after all, there are only about seven billion of us on the planet (a number that, as we will see, will be considerably diminished by the time this program is introduced).
+The latest high-speed computers are easily fast enough to handle the load—after all, at the time of this writing, there are only about seven billion of us on the planet (a number that, as we will see, will be considerably diminished by the time this program is introduced).
 Moving the information back and forth is a non-issue as well: whether you know it or not, you do it all the time now, every time you use a credit or debit card.
 The data moves on the Internet, a fast, reliable, and relatively secure conduit of information.
 That’s puzzle piece number two.
 One to go.

 Cash is more or less obsolete.
 It can be lost, stolen, and counterfeited, it wears out, and it’s expensive to manufacture.
 And it’s useless, at least in theory, if you leave your own country.
 So as we move inexorably toward a one-world government, cash will become a less and less desirable form of money.
 But credit and debit cards can be stolen as well (and don’t kid yourself: your pin number is never more than a swish of the switchblade away from being divulged).
 So what’s the universal personal financial solution?
 Something you take with you wherever you go, something that can’t be lost, stolen, forgotten, faked, or destroyed.